jeffthomasiii/Just-a-Thought-Blog/_posts/2025-10-07-trust-hard-conversations.md

 ---
-layout: posttitle: "Trust Grows in the Hard Conversations"subtitle: "What Married Couples Who Truly Trust Each Other Talk About"description: "Trust in marriage isn’t built by avoiding conflict but by leaning into hard conversations with honesty, grace, and love."date: 2025-10-07author: Jeff Thomas IIIcategories:  - marriage  - relationshipstags:  - trust  - marriage  - communication  - honestyexcerpt: "True trust in marriage grows not in the easy talks, but in the hard conversations handled with honesty, patience, and grace."image: /img/posts/trust-hard-conversations.jpgbackground: /img/posts/bg-trust-hard-conversations.jpgscripture: "Proverbs 24:26 ESV"---### The Topics We’d Rather AvoidEvery couple has them—the “don’t-go-there” conversations.
+layout: posttitle: "Trust Grows in the Hard Conversations"subtitle: "What Married Couples Who Truly Trust Each Other Talk About"description: "Trust in marriage isn’t built by avoiding conflict but by leaning into hard conversations with honesty, grace, and love."date: 2025-10-07author: Jeff Thomas III
+categories:
+- marriage
+- relationships
+tags:
+- trust
+- marriage
+- communication
+- honesty
+excerpt: "True trust in marriage grows not in the easy talks, but in the hard conversations handled with honesty, patience, and grace."
+image: /img/posts/trust-hard-conversations.jpg
+background: /img/posts/bg-trust-hard-conversations.jpg
+scripture: "Proverbs 24:26 ESV"

+---

+### The Topics We’d Rather Avoid
+Every couple has them, the “don’t-go-there” conversations.
 Money.
 Intimacy.
 Family.
 The ones that feel risky, like one wrong word could tip everything into tension.
 It feels safer to avoid them, but avoidance doesn’t build trust.
-It slowly erodes it.  ### Leaning Into What We FearI recently came across [an article by Dr. Cortney Warren](https://www.cnbc.com/2025/09/17/couples-who-truly-trust-each-other-talk-about-10-things-regularly.html), a Harvard-trained psychologist, that made me pause.
+It slowly erodes it.

+### Leaning Into What We Fear
+I recently came across [an article by Dr. Cortney Warren](https://www.cnbc.com/2025/09/17/couples-who-truly-trust-each-other-talk-about-10-things-regularly.html), a Harvard-trained psychologist, that made me pause.
 She noted that couples who *truly trust* one another lean into the hard conversations.
 Not because they love conflict, but because trust is built when nothing is off-limits.
 Her list included things like money, intimacy, family dynamics, future plans, and more.
 As I read, it struck me, these aren’t just logistics.
 They’re windows into our hearts.
 They reveal priorities, fears, dreams, and vulnerabilities.
 And when we risk talking about them, even imperfectly, we say to our spouse: *I trust you with all of me.*  Scripture affirms this. *“Whoever gives an honest answer kisses the lips”* (Proverbs 24:26, ESV).
 Honesty is intimacy.
 Vulnerability is where trust begins to take root.

 ### When Money, Dreams, and Mistakes Become Doorways